brentyJ/EhkoForge/README.md

 ---

-## Terminology: The Forge Metaphor
+## Terminology: Metaphors & Key Concepts

-EhkoForge uses metallurgy as its central metaphor.
+EhkoForge uses **metallurgy as its central metaphor** for the ingot processing pipeline, but other metaphors and terms appear for different architectural components.

+### The Forge Metaphor (Primary)

 This maps directly to the technical architecture:

 | Term | Meaning |
 |------|---------|